florianprs/Control_of_the_Youtube_Stream/README.md

 ### 6. Acces to the server

 Find the IP address of your Raspberry Pi.
-To find it, you can use ifconfig command in a terminal.
+To find it, use ifconfig command in a terminal.

 ```
 ifconfig